 Prior to version 1.15.1 all tabs had to share the same Profile, but this has been changed.
 In consequence a profile's font and other settings which affect a terminal's size may be overridden to keep geometry consistent across a number of tabs in one window.

 The Preferences menu allows you to select the current profile etc (this setting will not be remembered; use the configuration manager to set the defaults), open the configuration manager to edit the current profile or colour scheme or to manage all settings.
 In the configuration manager you can select one of the four types of option groups and edit, copy, delete or rename it.
 Each item also has a radio button.
 The item with the selected radio is the default for new terminals.
 Note that character encodings are handled slightly differently.

-There is no editor for keyboard shortcuts; instead they can be changed by pressing keys while the mouse is hovering over a menu item in the terminal.
+There is no editor for keyboard shortcuts; instead, prior to GTK+ 3.10 they can be changed by pressing keys while the mouse is hovering over a menu item in the terminal.
 This feature must be enabled with the "Enable editing" option under the "Keyboard shortcuts" section of the Configuration Manager.
 There is also a "hidden" global GNOME setting to determine whether GTK applications can have their shortcuts edited in this way.
 The global option is managed by gconf, which roxterm is not linked with, so in some circumstances the global and roxterm options may conflict with each other.

 You can also run the configuration manager by selecting "Configure..." in ROX's menu for the ROXTerm application or by running roxterm-config if ROXTerm has been installed conventionally.

 Configuration files can easily be swapped with other users.
 Each profile, colour scheme and keyboard shortcut scheme has a single file associated with it; saving a valid file in the appropriate directory will create a profile etc with the same name as the file.